With hard anodised aluminium teeth, the new MAXTRAX XTREME is built to withstand frequent use and those that aren’t so easy on gear.

 The MAXTRAX XTREME stack like the MKII and fits on the MAXTRAX Rear Wheel Harness.
 They nest fractionally further apart to where the moulding accommodates the teeth, but they will likely suit most aftermarket brackets.

 First with the MAXTRAX Mini and now with the XTREME, the crew at MAXTRAX are on a roll with new gear.
-We’ve been testing some near final prototypes of their new Winch Ring and Recovery Hitch for soft shackles too, we’ll share how they work soon.
+We’ve been testing some near-final prototypes of their new Winch Ring and Recovery Hitch for soft shackles.

 There has been a huge amount of R&D investment to create this new product, and it’s great to see more incredibly